Side menu - quick search bar for popular catergories

 24 Feet 1992 Hacker Craft Triple Cockpit Runabout

 This 1992 Hacker Craft Traditional Triple has been well-maintained and is in very nice overall condition.
 Purchased by her current owners in 2013, her keel was replaced and bottom work completed by Wykes' Boatworks.
 Varnish and paint have also been refreshed recently.
 Boathouse-kept and her original interior is in very good condition.
 She is sold complete with her original tandem axle trailer and a recent custom waterline cover is also included.
 This is a desirable model that is very fairly priced.

 30 Feet 1986 Hacker Craft Triple Cockpit Runabout

 This is a very low-hours 30' Hacker Craft Triple Cockpit Runabout.
 She was purchased from her previous owner with only 80 hours on the meter in 2012.
 Upholstery, chrome, and varnish all in very nice, like-new, condition and she has been fitted with a custom waterline mooring cover.
-In 2019, she has her bottom completely replaced, making this boat suitable for another lifetime of reliable service.
+In 2019, she received a partial bottom and frame replacement as needed, making this boat suitable for another lifetime of reliable service.
 Comes atop a fitted galvanized tandem axle trailer.

 28 Feet 1932 Hacker Craft Runabout